ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 ## Personal Thoughts On All This

 I spend a lot of time urging other developers to do TDD or at least to try it out.
-Usually people will give it a go but have difficulty sticking with it.
-I try to explain it is something you learn over time and when you get good at it, it’s great!
+Usually, people will give it a go but have difficulty sticking with it.
+I try to explain that it is something you learn over time and when you get good at it, it’s great!

-It occurred to me fairly often though that I might be wrong.
+It occurred to me fairly often that I might be wrong.
 What if I am trying to get people to invest time in something that isn’t that great.
 What proof is there that TDD even works?
 Just because it seems to work for me, it does not automatically follow it will work for everybody.

 That was the reason for this post.
 I wanted to look for proof that TDD actually works.
 I also wanted to read as much as I could from people who are against TDD or some aspect of it.
 Just because I think TDD is good I tended to avoid them and that’s not a good way to learn.

 I personally do think varied approaches to TDD are OK.
-The definition of TDD shouldn't be like some ancient text that should be taken absolutely literally and never altered.
+The definition of TDD shouldn't be like some ancient text to be taken absolutely literally and never altered.

-To me one of the biggest advantages (maybe the most under-appreciated advantage) of TDD is the design that it encourages.
+To me, one of the biggest advantages (maybe the most under-appreciated advantage) of TDD is the design that it encourages.
 A complaint I always hear is that too many unit tests lead to code that's difficult to maintain and change.
 That's just a common pitfall in the learning process.
 Once you add TDD to your arsenal of software development techniques and learn it well, it should really help in achieving good software design.
-If good, clean, well-designed software is your goal, I believe TDD is a process that will help achieve that better than anything else I have seen so far.
+If good, clean, well-designed software is your goal, I believe TDD is something that will help really help you to achieve that.

 It does sometimes feel like TDD is just a little too hard though.
 It reminds me of trying to do functional programming in Java.
 If everything is designed from the beginning to facilitate TDD, it's fairly easy.
 That is so rare still, and trying to do TDD all the time is really difficult in the systems we have to work with.
+Thanks to the tools and educational material out there today, things seem to be getting better though.

 Despite the downsides, after everything I have read and experienced, I still consider TDD an excellent tool to have.
 I will keep using it and encouraging others to do the same.